armory/knowledge-base/_posts/armory/2018-12-14-kubecon-demo.md

 * A *Manual Judgment* stage, which will wait for human intervention
 * A *Kubernetes v2 Manifest* deployment stage to a "Prod" environment

 We also trigger the pipeline, and watch as the dev environment gets updated from the old configuration (`dev: Hello Kubecon!`) to a new configuration (`dev: Hello Seattle!`).
-Once an operator has validated that the dev environment is operating as expected, he can go in and approve the promotion to production.
+Once an operator has validated that the dev environment is operating as expected, they can go in and approve the manual judgment stage, which starts the promotion to production.

-Please feel free to reach out to use if you'd like to learn more at [hello@armory.io](hello@armory.io)!
+If you'd like to learn more about Spinnaker, or how Armory can help you run Spinnaker at Enterprise Scale, reach out to us at [hello@armory.io](hello@armory.io)!